How to Preserve Bar Coasters | Another Coaster Friday

 Step 5: Move The Resin Around

-I used my stir stick to spread the resin on the coaster.
+I used my stir stick to spread the resin on the paper drink coasters.

 Move resin over the cardboard coasters